 Furthermore, the corrosion resistance achieved with GRP is often not as effective as stainless steel or polypropylene according to the HVAC and Chemical Resistance Handbook for the Engineer and Architect:

 ‘GRP equipment resisted only 29% of 109 chemicals in a satisfactory manner, thus affecting its durability.
 That same rating was higher for stainless steel (52%), and even higher for Polypropylene (79%).’

 Moreover, GRP can be subject to fibre shedding due to the nature of the material.
 This can cause problems with longevity and overall durability.

 Polypropylene is thermoplastic and many of its properties are similar to polyethylene.
 However, it offers several additional benefits over GRP and stainless steel.
 Firstly, it can be up to 30% less expensive than other materials used for ventilation in environment with harsh gases and chemicals.
 As previously mentioned, it usually offers more durability than most other materials used in wastewater treatment plants and resists the largest number of chemicals.
 It is also the lightest of the three options, making polypropylene ideal in terms of ease of installation.

 In certain circumstances, there may be other variables to consider when selecting the material of the ventilation system but the polypropylene option is ideally suited to the wastewater treatment environment due to its lightweight, durable, affordable, corrosion resistant properties.

 Our range of polypropylene fans have scrolls which are moulded into a single piece, meaning that there are no welding joins.
 This improves the durability of the fan as it eliminates the risk of welded joins parting and needing to be repaired.
-For more information, contact our team by calling 01782 349 430 or emailing email@example.com.
+For more information or a specification for a fume extraction application, contact our team on 01782 349 430 or email firstname.lastname@example.org.